beego/beedoc/en-US/module/logs.md

 If your application encapsulates the call to the log methods, you may need use `SetLogFuncCallDepth` to set the number of stack frames to be skipped before the caller information is retrieved.
 The default is 2.

 	log.SetLogFuncCallDepth(3)

+## Logging asynchronously

+You can set logger to asynchronously logging to improve performance:

+    log.Async()

 ## Provider configuration